-External Equity managers: during the appointment process, we assess the approach of managers to incorporating ESG issues into their investment analysis and decisionmaking processes.
-We monitor the managers' implementation of the approach on a quarterly basis alongside all other investment matters, and review the PRI transparency reports of external managers, where available.
+External Equity managers: during the appointment process, we assess the approach of managers to incorporating ESG issues into their investment analysis and decision-making processes.
+We monitor the managers' implementation of their approach on a quarterly basis alongside all other investment matters, and review the PRI transparency reports of external managers and their product-level Taskforce for Climate-related Financial Disclosures (TCFD) reports, where available.
 Managers are encouraged to join PRI as signatories where they are not already members.
 Our ambition is to appoint managers who will not provide new financing to companies or projects that are incompatible with the aims of the Paris Agreement.